 7) PERFORM ALPHA/BETA TESTS

 Multiple evaluations are necessary to assess test questions.
 The NCSBN is scrutinizing every item type for those providing the highest accuracy.

 8) LAUNCH NEW NCLEX

-After the operational phase of testing and building item types, the Next Generation NCLEX is scheduled to launch in April 2023.
+After the operational phase of testing and building item types, the Next Generation NCLEX is scheduled to launch April 1, 2023.

 THE PURPOSE OF THE SPECIAL RESEARCH SECTION